 What do I do when I separate?

-Family law begins before you even contact a family lawyer.
-In the unfortunate event that you separate from your partner, follow these basic practical measures to protect yourself:
+In the unfortunate event that you separate from your partner, we recommend that you implement these basic practical measures as soon as possible:

 - Do not antagonise the situation.
 Try to remain civil with your ex-partner.
 This may assist you in resolving property and parenting issues with minimal involvement from lawyers.